mclarke/php-oauth-client/README.md

 # Logging and Debugging
 The client has extensive logging functionality available.
-You can configure the log level in `config/config.ini`.
+You can configure the log level in `config/config.yaml`.
 The log is by default written to the `data/logs` directory.
-If you want to log every possible request you can set the following in the configuration file: `logLevel = 100`.
+If you want to log every possible request you can set the following in the configuration file: `level = 100`.

 # Google API
 In order to be able to access the Google APIs using this client, you need to